Delicious grilled salmon is ready in just 15 minutes. Simply brush with olive oil, sprinkle with spices, and grill for 10 minutes. Easy!

 I’ll admit it – I like the taste of farmed salmon better because it’s fattier.
-But while farmed salmon is nutritious too, there are more concerns about its healthfulness.
-So if possible, it’s best to choose wild.
+But while farmed salmon is nutritious too, there are more concerns about it.
+So if possible, try to choose wild salmon.

 What to serve with grilled salmon?

 Salmon is very versatile.
 You can serve it with any side dish you like.
 I often serve it, as mentioned above, with broccoli salad.

 You can keep leftovers in the fridge, in an airtight container, for up to 3 days.
 Reheat the leftovers very gently, covered, in the microwave on 50% power.

 You can also freeze the leftovers, wrapped in foil and sealed in freezer bags, for up to 3 months.

 Baked salmon is really good.
 If you don’t own a grill, it’s a great option for making tasty, juicy salmon.
 And these pan-fried salmon steaks are amazing.
 They are my husband’s favorite salmon dish, and for good reason.